patchy631/motia/MVP-Hub.md

 ## **Description**

-WistroHub is the GitHub for Wistro workflows.
-It provides a centralized platform for hosting, monitoring, deploying, and scaling workflows with advanced observability and security features.
+WistroHub is the GitHub for Wistro flows.
+It provides a centralized platform for hosting, monitoring, deploying, and scaling flows with advanced observability and security features.

 ---